vivekkumar9798/DocumentEditor/README.md

 ### Usage

-Render the `DocumentEditor` somewhere in your app (see `App.tsx` for example wiring).
+Render the `SimplifiedDocumentEditor` somewhere in your app (see `App.tsx` for example wiring).
 Toolbar actions are already connected to the WebView via `executeCommand` and injected JS.

 ### How Formatting Works
-- The WebView injects HTML with a content area (`#editor`) that is `contenteditable` toggled only while applying commands.
+- The WebView injects HTML with a content area (`#editor`).
+We enable `contenteditable` while executing commands and keep it enabled afterwards so the visual selection highlight persists.
+Typing and native menus are still blocked via `beforeinput`, `keydown`, `paste`, and `drop` preventers.
-- Selection is tracked in `lastRange` and `stableRange` within the WebView.
+- Selection is tracked in `lastRange` and `stableRange` within the WebView and restored before each command.
-- Before applying a command, the WebView restores the last stable range to ensure the previously selected text is still targeted.
+- React Native side calls `reportSelection` after each action to keep the toolbar positioned and state in sync.
+Pressing close calls `unselect` to clear selection and hide the toolbar.
 - Commands include:
-  - `fontName` (with fallback to wrapping span style)
+  - `fontName` (with fallback wrapping a span style)
   - `fontSize`
   - `foreColor`
   - `bold` / `italic` / `underline`
+  - `reportSelection` and `unselect` (integration helpers)

 ### Color Picker
 - Open from the toolbar chip to see a scrollable palette
-- Tapping a color applies immediately and closes the modal shortly after to avoid selection loss
+- Tapping a color applies immediately and closes the modal; selection remains active and the toolbar persists

 ### Bundling Custom Fonts (Optional but Recommended)
 Using only system fonts can result in inconsistent availability across platforms.
 To guarantee font families: